 Homemade Strawberry Jam with reduced sugar and NO store-bought pectin!
 Made with overripe strawberries, apples and sugar, this strawberry jam is the perfect breakfast spread.

-- 2 lbs overripe or ripe sweet strawberries, already hulled and cut in half
+- 2 lbs strawberries overripe or ripe sweet strawberries, already hulled and cut in half

-- 8 oz of apple peeled and grated or cut into small cubes - granny smith is the best or a slightly tangy, crispy apple (like Gala)
+- 8 oz apple peeled and grated or cut into small cubes - granny smith is the best or a slightly tangy, crispy apple (like Gala)

 - 1 tbsp lemon juice

 - Pinch of salt

 Weigh the strawberries AFTER they have been hulled to make sure you have 2 lbs of ripe strawberry flesh.
 DO NOT DISCARD THE STRAWBERRY TOPS.

 Peel and grate the apples if you prefer not to taste the apples or have apple pieces in your jam.
 Alternatively, cut the apples into 1 cm cubes.